vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 ---

 Vitess exports MySQL and gRPC server protocol.
 This allows Vitess to be a drop-in replacement for MySQL Server without any changes to application code.
-As Vitess supports distributed MySQL, it is important to understand the differences between Vitess and MySQL on compatibility.
+As Vitess is a distributed system, it is important to understand the differences between Vitess and MySQL on compatibility.

 ## Transaction Model